Money in the Bank (2013)

 The 2013 Money in the Bank was a professional wrestling pay-per-view (PPV) event produced by WWE.
-It was the fourth annual Money in the Bank and took place on July 14, 2013, at the Wells Fargo Center in Philadelphia, Pennsylvania.
-It was final Money in the Bank event to be held in July until the 2021 event.
+It was the fourth annual Money in the Bank event and took place on July 14, 2013, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The event centered on the men's Money in the Bank ladder match, a multi-person ladder match where the wrestlers compete to retrieve a briefcase hanging above the ring which contains a contract for a guaranteed world championship match at any time within the next year.

-The event featured eight matches, with one on the Kickoff pre-show, including two Money in the Bank ladder matches.
-In the main event, Randy Orton won the titular match for a WWE Championship match contract, while in the opening bout, Damien Sandow won the other ladder match for a World Heavyweight Championship match contract.
-Other prominent matches included John Cena defeating Mark Henry by submission to retain the WWE Championship, Curtis Axel defeating The Miz to retain the Intercontinental Championship, and AJ Lee defeating Kaitlyn to retain the WWE Divas Championship.
+The event featured eight matches, with one on the Kickoff pre-show.
+There were two Money in the Bank ladder matches, including the main event, which Randy Orton won for a WWE Championship match contract.
+The other Money in the Bank ladder match opened the show and saw Damien Sandow win to earn a World Heavyweight Championship match contract.
+Other prominent matches included John Cena defeating Mark Henry by submission to retain the WWE Championship, Curtis Axel defeating The Miz to retain the WWE Intercontinental Championship, and AJ Lee defeating Kaitlyn to retain the WWE Divas Championship.
 The event also featured the return of Rob Van Dam, who competed in his first WWE match since the 2009 Royal Rumble and his first full-time match since 2007.

-The event received 223,000 buys, which was up from the previous year's event of 206,000.
+The event received 223,000 pay-per-view buys, which was up from the previous year's event of 206,000.
+It was the final Money in the Bank event to be held in July until the 2021 event.
+This was also the final Money in the Bank event to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.
+It was also the last to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship in December.
+This in turn made it the final to feature two Money in the Bank ladder matches until 2017.

 Production

 Background

-The event was held at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The fourth annual Money in the Bank event was held at the Wells Fargo Center in Philadelphia, Pennsylvania.

-Money in the Bank is an annual professional wrestling pay-per-view (PPV) produced by WWE since 2010, held in July.
+Money in the Bank is an annual professional wrestling pay-per-view (PPV) event produced by WWE since 2010, which at the time was held in July.
 The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
-For 2013, two Money in the Bank ladder matches occurred; one granted a contract for a WWE Championship match while the other contained a World Heavyweight Championship match contract—2013 was the final Money in the Bank event to feature the World Heavyweight Championship as it was unified with the WWE Championship at December's TLC: Tables, Ladders & Chairs event to become the WWE World Heavyweight Championship.
-The fourth Money in the Bank took place on July 14, 2013, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The fourth Money in the Bank event took place on July 14, 2013, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+Like the previous year, two Money in the Bank ladder matches occurred; one granted a contract for a WWE Championship match while the other contained a World Heavyweight Championship match contract.